 - MEM programs prepare you for the engineering and technology industry.
 While many courses overlap with those in an MBA program, they are engineering-specific.
 For example, MEM examines how factors like staffing, finances, and technical requirements can improve an engineering organization’s performance and how they impact the final product.

-- You will graduate with your MEM prepared to take on leadership roles within engineering, technology and scientific organizations and companies.
+- You will graduate with your MEM prepared to take on leadership roles within engineering, technology and scientific organizations.
 You will be a multi-talented professional who can connect technical engineering knowledge with organizational and people management skills.

 - A full-time MEM takes as few as 12 months to complete.

 - An MBA provides you with leadership skills that apply to a wide variety of industries.
-Quite often, you would select an MBA if you wanted to pursue more traditional business professions, such as finance or marketing.
-Few MBA students aim to enter the engineering field.
+Quite often, you would select an MBA if you wanted to pursue more traditional business professions, such as accounting, finance or marketing.

-- Most MBA programs rarely prepare you for specific industries.
-Curricular topics may include supply chain management, accounting, organizational behavior, project management, economics and statistics.
+- MBA programs prepare you for a successful career in a broad array of industries.
+Curricular topics may include marketing, accounting, organizational behavior, project management, economics and statistics.

 - You will graduate with your MBA prepared to improve performance and return on investment for companies and organizations.

-- A full-time MBA typically takes two years to complete.
+- A full-time MBA takes as few as 21 months to complete.